n3rvcpp/n3rv/doxygen/breathe/source/api.rst

 Logger Class
 ^^^^^^^^^^^^

-Provides timestamped logging to your service, which output can be files and/or stdout.
+Provides timestamped logging to your service, which output can be syslog, files and/or stdout.
 :doc:`See Class Documentation <api_logger>`

 Service Controller Class